vivek-vishwanath/xv6/README.md

 at first, but know full-well that you have all that you need to do well in this lab.
 Make good use of lectures, Piazza, and office hours: we're there to help.

-## Leaderboard

-We are working on setting this up.
-Stay tuned!

 ## Autograder

 As usual, you will submit this lab to the autograder.
 The testcases are shown below: